selfishfishi/selfish-configs/cheatsheets/react-ts.md

 - Props.children give you all the html components passed to a component
 - One such technique is the single responsibility principle, that is, a component should ideally only do one thing.
 If it ends up growing, it should be decomposed into smaller subcomponents.
 - Always start your react code with static components (hardcoded props) and then add dynamicis.
 Don't use state at all
+- Using memo will cause React to skip rendering a component if its props have not changed. `export default memo(Todos);` .
+If you do this in the component, it will not render again if the parent re-renders unless the subcomponent (todos) itself changes

 ## Hooks
 - They let you use state and other React features without writing a class.
 Hooks are functions that let you “hook into” React state and lifecycle features from function components.